 The natural cocoa powder is very bitter but gives a deep chocolate flavor to baked goods.
 It’s ideal for brownies and cookies because it is very acidic, so the use of baking soda will neutralize it causing a leavening reaction that causes the batter to rise when placed in the oven.
 Some of the companies using natural cocoa powder are Hershey’s, Ghirardelli and Scharffen Berger.

 The dutch processed cocoa powder has been treated with an alkali that has neutralized its acid.
 You need to use baking powder when using this type of cocoa powder.
 It will not react with baking soda since that too is an alkaline substance…unless there are other acidic ingredients in the recipe that warrant its use.
 It has a reddish brown color, is mild in flavor and easily dissolves in liquids.
 Its mild flavor is perfect for cakes and pastries.
-Some of these are Droste, Lindt, Valrohna and Pernigotti.
+Some of these on the retail side available to home bakers are Droste, Lindt, Valrohna and Pernigotti.

 To convert a cake recipe that uses bittersweet or semisweet chocolate to one that requires just cocoa powder substitute 1 tablespoons plus 1 ¾ teaspoons (9.5 grams) of cocoa powder plus 1 tablespoon plus ½ teaspoon (14.5 grams) granulated sugar plus 1 ½ teaspoons (7 grams) unsalted butter for every ounce (28 grams) of bittersweet or semisweet chocolate.